cburb/dusk-flat/README.md

+# Dusk Flat

+Fork of Arc Theme so that I can customize it.

 # Arc Theme

 Arc is a flat theme with transparent elements for GTK 3, GTK 2 and various desktop shells, window managers and applications.
 It's well suited for GTK based desktop environments such as GNOME, Cinnamon, Xfce, Unity, MATE, Budgie etc.